Building Coq Projects¶

 appears in the directory name.

-Packages that begin with Coq
+Packages that begin with Stdlib

-were installed with the Coq binaries.
+were installed with the Rocq binaries.
 Note

-that the logical name Coq
+that the logical name Stdlib

 doesn't appear in the physical path.